opticdev/optic/projects/api-checks/README.md

 # Run the compare files
 # outputs compare-output.json
-$ node ./cli.js compare --from ./from.json --to ./to.json --context {}
+$ node ./cli.js compare --from ./from.json --to ./to.json --context {} --create-file

 # Build out the context file
 # Expected output is a JSONified file